 Project Oscar has only 20 active drop-off locations for the entire city of Boston.
 They are in 17 different cities and towns, and Greater Boston has 101.
 By weight, "Jamaica Plain, the South End, and then the North End are the top three locations” (Camilla Elvis).
 She continued that “since October 1, across all 20 bins, we've had, say, 34 instances of contamination” (Camilla Elvis).

-Project Oscar currently has “27,000 households that are participating” in the curbside pick up program (Madeline Montegomery) out of a total of 272,408 households in Boston.
+Project Oscar currently has “27,000 households that are participating” in the curbside pick up program (Madeline Montgomery) out of a total of 272,408 households in Boston.
 According to data from RentSmart Boston in the city of Boston archives, there are 29,244 households with 5 to 9 units.
 There are 23,893 households with 10 to 19 units and 54,179 households with 20 or more units.
 This means that there are approximately 107, 316 households with 6 units or more that are unable to participate in curbside pickup.